Confederated Salish and Kootenai Tribes: First contact

 After the 1864 gold rush in the newly established Montana Territory, pressure upon the Salish intensified from both illegal non-Indian squatters and government officials.
-In 1870, Victor died, and he was succeeded as chief by his son, Chief Charlot (aka Charlo, Claw of the Little Grizzly).
+In 1870, Victor died, and he was succeeded as chief by his son, Chief Charlot, aka Charlo, Claw of the Little Grizzly.
 Like his father, Charlot adhered to a policy of nonviolent resistance.
 He insisted on the right of his people to remain in the Bitterroot Valley.
 But territorial citizens and officials thought the new chief could be pressured into capitulating.

 In 1871, they successfully lobbied President Ulysses S. Grant to declare that the survey required by the treaty had been conducted and that it had found that the Jocko (Flathead) Reservation was better suited to the needs of the Salish.
 On the basis of Grant's executive order, Congress sent a delegation, led by future president James Garfield, to make arrangements with the tribe for their removal.
 Charlot ignored their demands and even their threats of bloodshed, and he again refused to sign any agreement to leave.
 U.S. officials then simply forged Charlot's "X" onto the official copy of the agreement that was sent to the Senate for ratification.

 Over time, the real reason for the Hellgate treaty meetings became clear to the Salish and Pend d'Oreille people.
-Under the terms spelled out in the written document, the tribes ceded to the United States more than twenty million acres (81,000 km^{2}) of land and reserved from cession about 1.3 million acres (5300 km^{2}), thus forming the Jocko or Flathead Indian Reservation.
+Under the terms spelled out in the written document, the tribes ceded to the United States more than twenty million acres (81,000 km^{2}) of land and reserved from cession about 1.3 million acres (5,300 km^{2}), forming the Jocko or Flathead Indian Reservation.
 Conditions had become intolerable for the Salish by the late 1880s, after the Missoula and Bitter Root Valley Railroad was constructed directly through the tribe's lands, with neither permission from the native owners nor payment to them.

-Charlot finally signed an agreement to leave the Bitterroot Valley in November 1889.
-Inaction by Congress, however, delayed the removal for another two years, and according to some observers, the tribe's desperation reached a level of outright starvation.
+In November 1889, Charlot signed an agreement to leave the Bitterroot Valley.
+Inaction by Congress delayed the removal for another two years.
+According to some observers, the tribe's desperation reached a level of outright starvation.
 In October 1891, a contingent of troops from Fort Missoula forced Charlot and the Salish out of the Bitterroot and roughly marched the small band sixty miles to the Flathead Reservation.